 The Wood Awards aim to recognise, encourage and promote outstanding design, craftsmanship and installation using wood.
 Arnold Laver are proud sponsors of the Wood Awards.

 Twenty structures and twelve products have been nominated for the Wood Awards 2019 shortlist.
-The shortlist will be showcased at 100% Design, 18th-21st September, at Olympia.
-Winners will be revealed at the annual Wood Awards ceremony at Carpenters’ Hall on 19th November.
+The winners of the annual Wood Awards were announced at a ceremony held on the 19th November at Carpenters’ Hall in London.
+Congratulations to all!
+Click here to view the winners

 Gold Award 2018 Winner